MulliganFunding/boilermaker-servicebus/docs/guides/callbacks-chains.md

 # Callbacks & Chains

-Boilermaker supports powerful task orchestration through callbacks and chains, allowing you to build complex workflows where tasks run in response to success or failure of other tasks.
+Boilermaker supports success or failure callbacks and chains, allowing you to build complex orkflows where tasks run in response to success or failure of other tasks.

 ## Overview